stainless steel kettle on glass stovetop in wood kitchen

 Pros

 Now the good stuff!
 We really like wood.
-Wood can complement many design styles, and it can be used very creatively because of how easy it is to shape.
+Wood can complement many modern kitchen design styles, and it can be used very creatively because of how easy it is to shape.
 While it certainly is not for everyone, those who love it do so with a passion.

 Wood is Beautiful